Chapter 22 : Lost Hope

-“It’s Tonks.”
-I said holding in a grin.
+“It’s Tonks,” I said holding in a grin.
 “And you are late.”
 I turned around to face McGonagall; she was giving me a stern look.
 She knew my flirting style after lecturing me for seven years of being too coquettish in class.

-“Glad you could make it, Remus.”
-She said briskly.
+“Glad you could make it, Remus,” she said briskly.
 “Dumbledore wants us to patrol the corridors.
 He didn’t give specific direction; he just wants us to be out and alert.
 I think it’s best if we pair up.”
-She paused for a moment; I thought I saw her almost smile.
-“The two of you,” She looked at Remus and me, “would be best suited as partners.
+She paused for a moment, I thought I saw her almost smile.
+“The two of you,” she looked at Remus and me, “would be best suited as partners.
 Filius and I will walk around together.”

 McGonagall looked pleased that we’d have another person for the patrol.
 “Evening Bill.”
 He smiled and said hi to everyone.
-“You should accompany Remus and Tonks; they might need a chaperone.”
+“You should accompany Remus and Tonks, they might need a chaperone.”
 Bill broke into a smile and agreed.

-“I haven’t been caught snogging at Hogwarts in quite some time.”
-I said with a false rueful tone.
+“I haven’t been caught snogging at Hogwarts in quite some time,” I said with a false rueful tone.

-“That’s probably not for lack of trying.”
-Bill said with a laugh.
+“That’s probably not for lack of trying,” Bill said with a laugh.
 Remus laughed softly too.
 “Come on,” Bill said still smiling, “we should get going.”

 The three of us left the office in the direction of the 7th floor.
 “Have you heard from Charlie lately?”
 I asked Bill.
 I wondered if he knew about the Charlie and Savage development.
 “Oh yeah, turns out he’s got himself a man.”

 When we got up to the top of the staircase Bill suggested that he go off and roam the other side of the floor for a bit.
 Remus and I walked slowly through the corridors.
 We were alone for a couple of minutes before either of us talked.
-“I’m relieved to see you’re well.”
-He said glancing at me.
+“I’m relieved to see you’re well,” He said glancing at me.

-I hugged in a way that made it look like we were two large magnets.
+I hugged Remus in a way that made it look like we were two large magnets.
 “I was sick from worrying about you.
 Dawlish said there’d been an attack.”
 I looked up at him feeling an urge to put a freezing charm on the moment so I could keep hugging him.

-“Don’t start with me about that.”
-I said tersely.
+“Don’t start with me about that,” I said tersely.
 We ran into Bill as we walked around a corner.
 “Up to the next floor?”
 I suggested.
 They followed me up the stairs.
 When we made it up to the seventh floor, we stopped by the Fat Lady.
 She was snoozing until we said hello.

 We chatted with her for a few minutes.
 She flirted with Bill saying that she missed their late night interludes.
 We went on after a few minutes, Remus pointed out that we were there to patrol, which meant moving.
 We were approaching the place where I ran into Harry with his Invisibility Cloak when we heard some shouting.